voxeet/comms-sdk-unreal/docs/docs/blueprints/Functions/stop-screenshare.md

 sidebar_label: Stop Screenshare
 title: Stop Screenshare
 ---
-Stops screen sharing.
-Triggers [On Screenshare Stopped](../Events/on-screenshare-stopped) event if successful.
+Stops sharing a screen.
+The function triggers the [On Screenshare Stopped](../Events/on-screenshare-stopped) event if successful.